mr-narender/python-in-python/README.md

 ### Heroku

-GitHub was the program used to deploy the site, it was accomplished by using the following steps:
+Heroku was the program used to deploy the site, it was accomplished by using the following steps:

 REPLACE !!!!